XAzure15/Rusty-World/readme.md

-In this project you will find a Hello, World! written in rust
+In this project you will find variables written in rust